 10.)
 Give it some elbow grease.
 Give your entire home a good deep cleaning.
 Scrub floors & baseboards, clean cobwebs from ceilings & light fixtures, clean windows inside & out.
 Make sure to give the home a ‘freshening’ before each showing.

 These are some basic tips and ideas to prepare your property for sale.
 It’s a good idea to have your Realtor do a pre-listing walk through to give you specific tips and ideas for your house.
 You may also consider getting pre-inspections to see the areas of improvement that will be called out to potential buyers.
 This can help mitigate surprise and steep renegotiations during escrow.
 Talk to your Realtor to see which inspections may benefit you.
+Thank you!

 While tidying up you can put this checklist to use